GovWizely/industry_mapping/README.md

 * __User__: admin@example.com
 * __Password__: password

-From there, you can see the individual ITA taxonomy terms, the parent/child relationships between each, and the taxonomies that encapsulate the ITA terms.
+From there, you can see the individual ITA taxonomy terms and the taxonomies that encapsulate the ITA terms.
 You can also see mapped terms from other sources, which can be mapped onto ITA terms.

 Now try a lookup: